Bica-plus-equals/Environmental-Data-Analysis/README.md

 # Environmental-Data-Analysis
 Spatio-temporal data analysis of terrestrial CO2 fluxes from the JenaCarboScope model and A.D.Friend's miami extended model in Python.
 The model was ran separately, but this is the data analysis part.
-The analysis is tructured in 3 different stages: 1) JenaCarboScope; 2) Miami; 3) Model Intercomparison
+The analysis is tructured in 3 different stages: 1) JenaCarboScope; 2) Miami; 3) Intercomparison.

+The analysis involved data pre-processing from the Fortran output to a more readable format using the code from 'make_netcdf.py'.
+The two models work on different resolutions hence 'grid_matching.py' was developed.

 ### Vegetation Seasonal Cycle Analysis